cloudposse/docs/content/geodesic/module/usage/with-terraform.md

 ---
-title: "Using Geodesic with Terraform"
+title: "Using Geodesic Module with Terraform"
-description: "Learn how to use Geodesic to manage Terraform resources"
+description: "Learn how to use Geodesic Module to manage Terraform resources"
 weight: -1
 ---
 {{% dialog type="warning" icon="fa fa-exclamation-circle" title="Prerequisites" %}}